arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 If you specify a path and the attribute value is an array then the masking decision is applied to each element of the array as if this was the value of the attribute.
+This applies to arrays inside the array too.

 If the attribute value is an object, then it is ignored and the attribute does not get masked.
 To mask nested fields, specify the full path for each leaf attribute.

 {% hint 'tip' %}
-If some documents have an attribute `name` with a string as value, but other documents store a nested object under the same attribute name, then make sure to set up proper masking for the latter case, in which sub-attributes will not get masked if there is only a masking configured for the attribute `name` but not its nested attributes.
+If some documents have an attribute `email` with a string as value, but other documents store a nested object under the same attribute name, then make sure to set up proper masking for the latter case, in which sub-attributes will not get masked if there is only a masking configured for the attribute `email` but not its nested attributes.
 {% endhint %}

-**Example**
+**Examples**

-Masking `email` will convert:
+Masking `email` with the _Xify Front_ function will convert:

 ```json
 {